 I now represent a not for profit organisation called Racing Pride in the growing world of E-Sports SimRacing and have begun to show this male-dominated sport just what a transgirl can do, when given the chance.
 The ultimate dream would be to earn a seat in a real race car, and represent trans people just as my heroine, Charlie Martin, does.

-You can get a copy of my print here:
+You can get a copy of my print here: Buy now

 Be yourself, because everybody else is taken.
 Unknown